wtetsu/gaze/README.md

 - Language-agnostic
 - Flexible configuration
 - Useful advanced options
+  - `-r`: restart(useful for server applications)
-  - timeout(useful if you sometimes write infinite loops)
+  - `-t 2000`: timeout(useful if you sometimes write infinite loops)
-  - restart(useful for server applications)
+- Can handle a "create-and-rename" type of save appropriately
 - Multiplatform (macOS, Windows, Linux)

 ## Use cases: